 If you’re like most of the geeks I know, you got into reading because you were either terrible at sports or social interaction.
 And that’s awesome!
 But now as a socially sparkling adult, you’re of course hitting the beach with your cohort of pals.
-Take a long an interesting sci-fi or fantasy volume to round out your summer reading list.
+Take along an interesting sci-fi or fantasy volume to round out your summer reading list.
 The beach is, after all, one of the best places to get some alone time with a good book.
+Especially now that it’s actually possible to go outdoors.

-If you want to brush up on the massive back catalog of sci-fi and fantasy books, here’s some great choices for your summer reading list this year.
+If you want to brush up on the massive back catalog of sci-fi and fantasy books, here are some great choices for your summer reading list this year.

 This intro to the sprawling world of Dune is gripping and lengthy.
 It’s perfect for voracious readers raised on fantasy novels, mixing many of the tropes of fantasy books and magical realms with the rules of science fiction.